21.4 °F

 Recording Documents

 Instruments filed with the Recorder’s office include deeds, mortgages, releases and assignments, property liens, as well as assorted federal, state and local liens.
 Other documents included are veteran’s discharge papers, corporation papers, and instruments pertaining to the Uniform Commercial Code.
 The Recorder’s office is also responsible for the recordation and storage of subdivision plats, land surveys and monument records.
-Our records are indexed and available to view by both bound record books, microfilm and digital images are on the computers in the County Clerk’s office ONLY..
+Our records are indexed and available to view by both bound record books, microfilm and digital images are on the computers in the County Clerk’s office or online by using the Tapestry website: www.landrecords.com.
+Also, the Franklin County Clerk & Recorder’s office offers an agreement using Laredo.
+Complete the agreement form and email to [email protected].

 Digital images are available from January 1, 1990 thru present.